Frequently Asked Questions

 How does shipping and delivery work?
 And how is it charged?

 When we assemble a purchase invoice of your approved items, we include a shipping allowance which works out to be 20% of the cost of goods sold.
-This allowance percentage is based on an industry average for the cost of shipping, freight, customs, receiving, storage and delivery.
+This allowance percentage is based on an industry average for the cost of shipping, freight, receiving, storage and delivery.
 The process of shipping and delivery includes the following services: shipping the item from the supplier to our preferred receiving warehouse, receiving the item at the loading dock, inspection of the item, photographing the item, storing the item until delivery, and the delivery of the item to your home.
-Storage may be required depending on project timelines, number of items being ordered, and how many vendors we are ordering from.
 Once the items have been delivered we will settle the balance on the shipping fees.
+Tariffs are not included in this allowance and must be paid upon receipt.

 Will you be photographing the project?
 How does that process work?